Estate & Elder Elder Law and Estate Planning in Indiana

 Each program has specific qualifications and associated paperwork.
 As you may have already discovered, securing these resources isn’t always easy.
 But don’t throw up your hands – contact us and we can review the options together.

-Our attorneys are available to meet with you to discuss a long-term care plan and solve the financing challenges that may seem overwhelming.
-Call us today at (812) 725-8224 with your questions and let’s get started identifying solutions.
+Our estate attorneys are available to meet with you to discuss a long-term care plan and solve the financing challenges that may seem overwhelming.
+Call us today at 812-725-8224 with your questions and let’s get started identifying solutions.

 Many families have depended on Church, Langdon, Lopp, Banet Law to answer their elder law questions.
 We represent and counsel families and their loved ones with the legal and financial issues that come with aging, disability and serious illness.

 Whether you’re planning for your own future or for the future of a loved one, please consider allowing us to help you.
-Contact us today to start finding solutions: complete our online form, or call us at (812) 725-8224.
+Contact our New Albany estate attorney today to start finding solutions at 812-725-8224.